An Introduction to Computation

 Recipes for calculation

-Recipes, or lists of instructions, for manipulating quantities and dimensions were sometimes recorded.
+Recipes, or lists of instructions, for manipulating quantities and measurements were sometimes recorded.
 Notable examples include:

 babylon_tablet.png